SoftwareAG/c8y-docs/src/documents/guides/users-guide/user-and-permissions-management.html.md

 To enable a management tenant user to support users in other tenants, you need to provide the user with either the "Support" global permission or the "Support" inventory role (both "Read" and "Change").

 Using the "Support" inventory role, you can selectively assign support to particular users.
-Create a group of the tenants that you want the user to support, then assign the inventory role to the user and the group as described in ["Attaching inventory roles to users"](#attach-inventory).
+Create a group of the tenants that you want the user to support, then assign the inventory role to the user and the group as described in [Attaching inventory roles to users](#attach-inventory).

 **User-provided permission**